How to prepare, e-File a Tax Return?

 Step 5: Tax return versus tax extension?

-Step 6: What to do After you Prepared, e-Filed
+Step 6: What to do after you e-filed your return.

 At the beginning of each new tax year, start collecting tax records, receipts, and documents.
 Begin recording dates as they occur now so you will be ready for Steps 1 and 2 next year.
-For example, gather your income related documents (pay stubs, 1099 forms, social security statements) and deduction related records (home purchase or sale, home mortgage records, property tax statements, tuition finance payments).
+For example, gather your income-related documents (pay stubs, 1099 forms, social security statements) and deduction-related records (home purchase or sale, home mortgage records, property tax statements, tuition finance payments).
 You should also record moving dates if they apply to you.
-You might move across states, which will impact your state tax returns or you might move to foreign countries and generate income there.
+You might move across states, which will impact your state tax returns, or you might move to a foreign country and generate income there.

 Start Your Return Now

-If you have to prepare and file for a previous year, or back taxes, please visit this page for tax year specific forms and tax calculators.
+If you must prepare and file for a previous year or back taxes, please visit this page for tax year-specific forms and calculators.

 Reasons You Can't e-File Your Taxes